-Join David Elfassy for an in-depth discussion in this video What you should know before taking this course, part of Deploying Office 365.
+Join David Elfassy for an in-depth discussion in this video What you should know before taking this course, part of Office 365: Deployment.

 - [Voiceover] Before you watch this course, I do recommend that you get familiar with some key concepts and core concepts that will help you as you build on your Office 365 knowledge.
 Specifically, I suggest that you get familiar with networking concepts.
 Networking concepts, such as name resolution, authentication, these types of concepts will help you along the way as you get to know how you connect to Office 365 and how emails get received and delivered by Office 365.
 As well, office applications and security principles will be key and core concepts that will help you in Office 365.